 Three high-ranking executives at JPMorgan Chase are expected to exit this week as the bank struggles to manage the fallout caused by a botched hedging strategy that cost the bank more than $2 billion.
 The casualties include Ina Drew, JPMorgan’s investment chief who oversaw the unit that’s responsible for the massive trading losses.
 She reports to CEO Jamie Dimon and has worked at the company for three decades.
 According to the Times, the 55-year-old banker, “one of the most powerful women on Wall Street” and one of the “best managers of balance-sheet risks,” had offered to step down multiple times since the scope of the balance sheet blunder became apparent in late April.

-Drew, 55, will retire, Dimon said, adding that her "vast contributions to our company should not be overshadowed by these events."
+Drew, 55, will retire, Dimon said, adding that her “vast contributions to our company should not be overshadowed by these events.”
+She will be replaced by Matt Zames, formerly of notorious failed hedge fund Long Term Capital Management.
+It was Zames who reaped much of the credit when JPMorgan notched $5 billion in derivative trading profits during the height of the financial crisis.

 Two of Drew’s subordinates involved with the failed trades will also reportedly be asked to leave this week.
 According to The Wall Street Journal, they are Achilles Macris, who was in charge of the London-based operation that placed the questionable trades; and trader Javier Martin-Artajo.
 Drew, who earned roughly $15 million in each of the last two years, may be out as soon as Monday.